Verify a record →

 cid

-A record can carry any number of attestations in its signatures array.
+A record may carry any number of attestations in its signatures array.
 Inline and remote attestations can be freely mixed.
 Each attestation is independently verifiable and all share the same CID generation logic.

 {